4 Things You Should Know Before Marketing CBD Products

 Is CBD legal in the United States?

-The answer: yes and no. Technically, hemp dietary supplements which contain CBD are legal, depending on where you are in the United States.
+The answer: yes and no. Technically, hemp dietary supplements which contain CBD are legal, as long as CBD is not listed as an active ingredient on the product’s label.
+Of course, the legality of hemp supplements depend on where you are in the United States.

 Congress’ passing of the 2018 Farm bill changed the regulations around CBD by declassifying hemp as a Schedule I drug, creating a space where hemp is now federally recognized as an agricultural commodity and allowing the interstate sale of hemp.
 As CBD is a compound found in hemp, this indicates that the sale of CBD – on a federal level – is legal.